abhijithgnair/Google-Image-download/README.md

 # Google-Image-download
-Download images using selenium and python
+Download google image searches using selenium and python